Phil Foster Park

 Return to All Parks A-Z

 Underwater Snorkeling Trail

 Riviera Beach, Florida 33404

-24 hour parking available, multiday boat trailer and tow vehicle parking permitted (up to 7 days only).
+24-hour ramp access and parking available, boat trailer and tow vehicle parking permitted (24-hour period maximum).
 Boaters requiring more extended stay periods must utilize alternate parking location.

 ACREAGE: 14.65 acres

 GENERAL PARK INFORMATION